apache/arrow/docs/source/format/Columnar.rst

 IPC File Format
 ---------------

-We define a "file format" supporting random access that is built with the stream format.
-We recommend the ".arrow" extension for files.
+We define a "file format" supporting random access that is an extension of the stream format.
 The file starts and ends with a magic string ``ARROW1`` (plus padding).
 What follows in the file is identical to the stream format.
 At the end of the file, we write a *footer* containing a redundant copy of the schema (which is a part of the streaming format) plus memory offsets and sizes for each of the data blocks in the file.
 This enables random access any record batch in the file.
+We recommend the ".arrow" extension for files created with this format.
 See `File.fbs`_ for the precise details of the file footer.

 Schematically we have: ::